 My office is just a block from this market and I eat lunch here almost daily when I am in Rome.
 Mercato Monte D’oro is a tiny little lunch market and you’ll find a pasta place front and center when you walk in.

 Order a pasta dish off the menu, which changes daily.
 Don’t be surprised if the ladies at the counter remember your face the next day.
 They are the greatest.

 Address: Largo Monte d’Oro, 95

 Ristorante Ad Hoc

 Do you love wine and cool restaurants?
 Ad Hoc is something you can definitely write home about.
 Enjoy a killer meal and an amazing bottle of wine in a super intimate setting.

 The name defines the menu—changing often and with variations.
 The dishes are artistic, clean, and delicious.
 You can’t say too much or too little about this place.
 Make a reservation for the cabana room.

 Address: Via di Ripetta, 43

 €€€€ | Upscale Dining | Outdoor Rooftop Seating Piazza Navona

 The food is good and you’ll get incredible service.
 The bill will reflect the experience.
 I would eat here on a special trip.
-Great place for a proposal or anniversary trip.
-If you’re in Rome on business it would be the place to take clients.
+It’s a great place for a proposal or anniversary trip.
+If you’re in Rome on business, it would be the place to take clients.

 €€ – €€€ | Adventurous